A photography club has 20 cameras worth $20,000.

 Why equipment tracking is different from inventory

-You don't need asset management software.
-That's for tracking serial numbers and depreciation.
+You do not need asset management software.
+That is for tracking serial numbers and depreciation.

-You need checkout software.
+You need checkout software for tracking who borrowed what.
 Who borrowed the drill?
 When is it due back?

 Most equipment tracking software is designed for corporations with IT departments.
-You're a volunteer managing a photography club.
+A volunteer managing a photography club lends gear exactly like a tool library or library of things.

 - What it costs